brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 * The duo relays support multiple/parallel contact sets known as "stacks."
 The picture above shows two contact sets (1NC/1C/1NO and 2NC/2C/2NO).
 NC is "normally closed," OP is "common" or "operating point" and NO is "normally open."
-The 1620 uses relays that have up tp 12 independent "stacks" controlled by a shared set of coils.
+The 1620 uses relays that have up to 12 independent "stacks" controlled by a shared set of coils.
 * The relay is closed when the coils are energized.
 IBM uses the term "pick" to refer to the relay closing operation.
+I've seen the term "relay pickup" used in common literature, so "pick" must be an abbreviation.
+The IBM documents use the word "pick" is used as noun qualifier (when describing the purpose of a coil) and as a verb to describe the action of "picking" (closing) a relay.
 * The term "duo" arises from an interesting feature that I've not seen before.
 Notice from the diagram above that there are two separate coils provided for operating the relay.
-The "pick" coil is designed to quickly close the relay and the "hold" coil is designed to hold it closed.
+The pick coil is designed to quickly close the relay and the "hold" coil is designed to hold it closed.
 Why two coils?
 It turns out that the pick coil is engineered to operate quickly, at the expense of higher power.
 The hold coil, on the other hand, works more slowly but consumes less power.
 The difference has to do with the type/amount of wire used to wind the coils.
-Control circuits are designed to energize the pick coil first to quickly close the relay, and then hand over to the hold coil to keep it closed for a longer period of time.
+Control circuits are designed to energize the pick coil first in order to quickly close the relay, and then hand over to the hold coil to keep it closed for a longer period of time.
 Importantly, one of the two coils must always be energized to keep the relay closed or else the spring will pull it open again.

-The relay components are disaggregated in the 1620 schematics.
+The relay parts are disaggregated in the 1620 schematics.

 This part of the schematic (page 01.82.72.1) shows two stacks of relay 3: stack 4 and stack 2.
 Notice each stack has three connections (NC/OP/NO).
 These two stacks are electrically independent,